Wolvercote

-Wolvercote is a village that is part of the City of Oxford, England.
+Wolvercote is a village in the Oxford district, in the county of Oxfordshire, England.
 It is about 3 mi northwest of the city centre, on the northern edge of Wolvercote Common, which is itself north of Port Meadow and adjoins the River Thames.

 History

 The Domesday Book of 1086 lists the village as Ulfgarcote (cottage of Woolgar; or Woolgar's place).
 The toponym had become "Wolvercote" by 1185.
 Wolvercote housing faced onto its extensive commons, which provided much of the community's livelihood.
 Some residents still have ancient rights on the commons.
 Geese rearing was once an important local activity, and a goose is still one of the village symbols.
 Horses and cattle are still grazed on Wolvercote Common and Port Meadow.
 In 1789 the Oxford Canal divided the village into two parts, and in 1846 the Oxford and Rugby Railway was built beside the canal through the village.
 In 1850 the Buckinghamshire Railway was completed through a tunnel and cutting along the eastern edge of Upper Wolvercote.

 The western edge of Upper Wolvercote parallels the Oxford canal at Wolvercote Green and fades into North Oxford suburbia to the east.
 Lower Wolvercote borders the River Thames at Godstow to the west, and Port Meadow and the canal to the east.
 The mill stream takes its water from the nearby River Thames, and is crossed in Wolvercote at a former toll-bridge.
 The bridge bears a plaque in memory of two airmen of the Royal Flying Corps who were killed nearby in a flying accident in 1912.
 Part of Port Meadow was used as a military airfield in the First World War; the Royal Artillery also had a base there.
 In 1940, a camp was set up on the meadow for evacuees from Dunkirk.